bourbon-vanilla/swashbuckle-example/README.md

 ![Overview](images/overview.png)
 <p align="center"><i>The <b>UI</b></i></p>

+## Comments to Creation of the Open API Specification
 ### Xml-Documentation
 In order to activate the documentation of the API you have to activate the xml-comments in the project.<br>
 Next add the code to the `ConfigureServices`-method in Startup-class: